-This subject involves preparing students for employment and participation in the Outdoor Recreation sector by developing core (i.e. compulsory), activity specific and general industry competencies.
+The Certificate II in Outdoor Recreation involves preparing students for employment and participation in the Outdoor Recreation sector by developing core (i.e. compulsory), activity specific and general industry competencies.
 Students undertake camps, school activities and day trips as a way to develop the required skills and knowledge associated with the activity skills which include canoeing, kayaking, fishing, bushwalking and navigation.
 Students will also develop the required skills to respond to emergency situations, including aquatic rescues and assist in leading recreation activities.
 This subject involves students participating in the outdoors and physical activities.
 Students need to be prepared to do physically challenging tasks during the course of this subject.
 Students need to be prepared to engage with the natural environment.